wikimedia/pixel/README.md

 Please file all bugs, requests, and issues on the [web team's visual regression phabricator board](https://phabricator.wikimedia.org/project/board/5933/)

+## Ports

+If you want to change the ports used you can modify the port env vars in the [.env](./.env) file

+After changing them, run the `./rebuild.sh` script

 ## Debugging

 The following env vars are useful when running and debugging Pixel locally